EducationalVideoCenter/WAC/README.md

 Our curriculum is project-based, student-centered and grounded in social justice and civic engagement.
 Please feel free to contribute to this curriculum if you would like to share lessons, activities and urban / rural project development tips.

 ### What are we doing?
 The We are All Connected open educational resource site works to bridge the urban/rural and digital equity divides.
 This digital media curriculum fosters dialogues among rural/urban youth, addresses project challenges in rural areas, embodies social justice/digital equity values & best practices of urban & place-based rural pedagogies.
-This model of digital media teaching/learning is open to be shared and contributed to by sister organizations and digital youth media educators/practitioners from urban and rural communities around the world.
+This model of digital media teaching/learning is open to be shared and contributed to by sister organizations and digital youth media educators/practitioners from urban and rural communities around the world

-### The Project
-There is a societal urban/rural divide among communities in the United States and beyond Young people aren’t provided enough resources, opportunities and guidance for connecting with youth from different spaces to collaboratively address issues that are meaningful to them
-Many educators may be interested in facilitating cross regional projects that connect youth, but lack the experience and guidance on how to carry out such projects

 ## Contributing